-- Disable or delete tags, even if they are associated with multiple field values, via Splunk Manager.
+- Disable or delete tags, even if they are associated with multiple field values, via Splunk Web.

-For more information about using Splunk Manager to manage tags, see "Define and manage tags" in the Knowledge Manager manual.
+For more information about using Splunk Web to manage tags, see "Define and manage tags" in the Knowledge Manager manual.

 Remove a tag association for a specific field value in search results

-If you no longer want to have a tag associated with a specific field value in your search results, click the arrow next to that field/value combination to open up the dropdown menu.
-Select Tag [fieldname]=[value] to bring up the Tag This Field popup window.
+If you no longer want to have a tag associated with a specific field value in your search results, click the arrow next to that event, then under Actions click on the arrow next to that field value, then select Edit Tags to bring up the Create Tags popup window.

 Erase the tag or tags that you want to disable from the Tags field and click Save.
 This removes this particular tag and field value association from the system.
 If this is the only field value with which a tag is associated, then the tag is removed from the system.

 Rename source types